dreww/help.github.com/_posts/2012-03-07-verify-ssh-redirect.markdown

 ---
 layout: os_redirect
 title: Verify your SSH Keys
-description: A quick guide to help you verify SSH keys
+description: A quick guide to help you verify your SSH keys using fingerprints
 categories: troubleshooting
 redirect_win: /win-verify-ssh
 redirect_mac: /mac-verify-ssh